 International students

-NIDA welcomes applications from international students for enrolment in the Bachelor of Fine Arts and Master of Fine Arts courses.
+NIDA welcomes applications from international students for enrolment in Bachelor of Fine Arts and Master of Fine Arts courses.

 International applicants are required to attend an audition or interview in Australia, although for non-Acting courses a video interview option may be available.